TuyentdTran/A-Unified-Geometric-Framework-for-Developmental-Analysis-of-Spatial-Transcriptomic-Data/README.md

-# A Unified Geometric Framework for Developmental Analysis of
+# A Unified Geometric Framework for Developmental Analysis of Spatial Transcriptomic Data

-Spatial Transcriptomic Data
+This repository accompanies the paper *A Unified Geometric Framework for Developmental Analysis of Spatial Transcriptomic Data*

 ## Authors
 Mary Chriselda Antony Oliver, Kaitlyn Hohmeier, Tuyen Tran, Alejandra Castillo,